gopalkumr/crowd-prevention/README.md

 ## License

-[Project Name] is licensed under the [license type].
+crowd prevention is licensed under the MIT.
 For more information, see the [LICENSE](link-to-license-file) file.

 ## Contact

-If you have any questions or suggestions regarding [Project Name], feel free to contact us at gopal.kmr@yahoo.com.
+If you have any questions or suggestions regarding This repository , feel free to contact us at gopal.kmr@yahoo.com.